ravinderbhattoo/ravinderbhattoo.github.io.old/_posts/2022-11-10-PDMaterialPoints.jl.md

 ## Methods

-PDMesh provides several methods for creating, manipulating, and deleting particle-based objects:
+PDMaterialPoints.jl provides several methods for creating, manipulating, and deleting particle-based objects:

 - `create`: An abstract method for creating a mesh object of a given shape with optional resolution, random perturbation, and particle type.
 - `changetype`: A method for changing the particle type of a mesh object using a boolean array generated from a given function.